CLI reference

 quport gen-config

-Writes an example JSON/YAML config and prints the resolved MultiQPUConfig.
+Writes an example config to quport_config.json and prints the resolved MultiQPUConfig.
+The format follows the --out extension; .yaml/.yml requires the yaml extra.
 Use this as the safest starting point for editing architecture fields because it contains all current config keys.

 quport map